nurlingo/lab-01-market-and-git-basics/README.md

 ## Repo structure

-- `LAB_STORY.md` – narrative context for this lab.
-- `TASKS.md` – concrete tasks you must complete.
+- `LAB_STORY.md` – narrative context for this lab and concrete tasks you must complete.
 - `.github/ISSUE_TEMPLATE` – templates for your issues.
 - `.github/pull_request_template.md` – checklist for PRs.
 - `src/` – place for any code/scripts/config.